 - Another SUNY member, Erie Community College, features the most affordable tuition rates of these three schools.
 At the college, which is located 13 miles from the downtown, students can earn an associate degree in hotel restaurant management.

 - Students may also choose to pursue an associate degree from a private Catholic institution, Trocaire College, with training and education offered through the Russell J. Salvatore School of Hospitality and Business.
 This college is also located 13 miles from downtown Buffalo.

 Comparison of Schools

-The following table includes information about undergraduate tuition, financial assistance and acceptance rates, which were less than 50% at the two 4-year schools for 2011-2012.
+The following table includes information about undergraduate tuition, financial assistance and acceptance rates.
 Among other factors, additional information about school size and retention of first-year students can also be found in this table.